 Compression socks were initially designed for medical purposes and looked extremely dorky (like most medically-designed garments), and that’s putting it mildly.
 Thankfully, runners can now get them in more stylish colors and patterns and you can choose from the various brands available.

 As a runner, you may choose to wear compression socks while training and racing, or after a run.
-Compression socks are now noticeably common among pro runners and are a wise choice for you if you are one of the following:
+Wearing compression socks are now noticeably common among pro runners and are a wise choice for you if you are one of the following:

 - If you have a history or risk for circulation problems, like deep vein thrombosis, varicose veins, or diabetes